 Given the complexity and expectations for a business website, it requires a team to realize the full potential for your business.
 Here are the 5 essential roles of a modern website design team:

 Every website project requires the specialized skills that these roles provide.
 While you can build a website with a smaller team, they will need to take into consideration all of these roles.
 For this reason, most businesses choose to partner with an agency that can provide highly skilled specialists to maximize the value of this corporate asset.

 Pricing is the most common question.
 The costs of a modern website design are based on the talent and skills needed to implement your requirements.
 The more complex your design needs, the number of pages, extra functionality, and higher project management requirements will drive up costs.
 However, if the website returns 20-100 times its initial cost, it’s a smart investment.

 If you hire a website design company to build a corporate website with a custom, mobile-friendly design, 15-20 pages, a blog and contact form, the price may start around $10,000.
-While it’s possible to build an inexpensive website, the adage “you get what you pay for” must be accepted.
-If you expect your website to be more than an online brochure and generate leads and sales, prepare to make an investment that will yield returns for years to come.
+While it’s possible to build an inexpensive website, the adage “you get what you pay for” will apply.
+If you expect your website to be more than an online brochure and generate leads and sales, prepare to make an initial investment that will yield returns for years to come.

+Need more info?
 Read a website design case study that shows how a redesign project improves lead volume by 50% or download our kick-off checklist:

 As a managing partner of Knowmad, William creates sustainable growth for the agency by leading its future vision, driving new revenue, and empowering team member productivity and well-being.